 Yes, free.
 Customers love getting free information and tips, even about processes they plan to pay others to execute.
 As a construction expert, you are in the perfect position to impart knowledge to your target audience without charging for it.

 Create YouTube videos that walk your potential clients through a project.
 Add templates to your website and social media account so viewers can sign up for free newsletters and emails with trade and process tips.
 Offering helpful solutions for their small problems will build potential customers’ confidence in your brand, and they’ll come to you for their bigger projects.

 Invest in Your Community

-It might sound counter-productive to partner with charities or philanthropy – because how can giving away free products or services be profitable? — but being a benefactor has its perks for those in the construction trade.
-While other businesses may be able to have a plaque with their name emblazoned on it posted on the new art center wing, it doesn’t have quite the potential available in the construction industry where not only is your name on the new animal shelter addition, but you also supplied all the materials and actually built the extension.
+It might sound counter-productive to partner with charities or philanthropy – because how can giving away products or services be profitable? — but being a benefactor has its perks for those in the construction trade.
+Other businesses may be able to have a plaque with their name emblazoned on it posted on the new art center wing, but it doesn’t have quite the potential available in the construction industry where not only is your name on the new animal shelter addition, but you also supplied all the materials and physically built the extension.